Using Design Tables to Create Tabulated Drawings in SOLIDWORKS

 In the part, launching the design table with Edit Table previews what is seen in the drawing.
 To eliminate empty rows and columns, I can drag the borders of the window inwards.
 I don’t need the $DESCRIPTION and $COLOR columns or the title row to appear in the drawing either, so I can right-click Columns B and C and Row 1 and select Hide to get rid of them, just like in a normal Excel spreadsheet.

 Instead of using the default “Dimension@Feature” format in the drawing, I want to just assign a letter to each dimension.
 I can add a new row above the current dimension row, enter my custom labels there, and then hide the original dimension row.

 My dimensions currently have anywhere between zero and three decimal places.
 To ensure uniformity, I need to adjust the Number Format settings from the Excel banner.
 This involves selecting all the cells with numeric values, setting their format to “Number,” and using the Increase Decimal option until I get to three places.

 All that is left now are some adjustments to make the table easier to read.
 All cells should use Century Gothic to match the rest of the drawing (with bold typeface for the symbol row), and the text should be centered within each cell.
 Column A has the configuration names, so it needs more space than the rest of the entries; the Column Width tool allows me to control the horizontal span of each column.
 So the table will stand out, I want it to be bounded with thick borders and have standard lines running between each cell.
 (I found it easiest to use the More Borders option to set this up manually instead of using one of the preset border selections.)
-I think the table is now ready for the drawing.

 Since I already inserted the table into the drawing, I just need a forced rebuild (Ctrl-Q) to get the document to update with these modifications.
 The table now fits more easily onto the sheet, allowing me to reposition and resize as needed.